-3. I’m a Certified Reflexologist and have been a National Board Certified Reflexologist with the American Herbalists Guild since 2002.
+3. I’m a Certified Reflexologist and have been a National Board Certified Reflexologist with the American Reflexology Certification Board since 2002.

 4. I’m a Certified Nutritional Therapist.
-I received that training also from K.P.
+I did that training and internship also with K.P.
 Khalsa at the International Integrative Educational Institute.

 5. I’m a Professional Member of the National Association of Nutrition Professionals.

 6. I’m a Certified Emotional Healing Coach.
 I received that training with Steven Horne and The School of Modern Medicine, too.